quao627/LLMOPT/README.md

 ## 🔥News

-- [2024/09/30]: We firstly release our training and test code, as well as data generation code for LLOPT.
+- [2024/09/30]: We firstly release our training and test code, as well as data generation code for LLMOPT.

 ## Overview
 ![LLMOPT](./docs/fw.png)